 —Gillian Sukachevin, WHPT, lead pelvic floor therapist at The Tummy Team

 Wait, what about coffee?
-If you’re not experiencing any unexplainable leaking or urgency issues – no bladder or pelvic discomfort that you can’t pin – then you can probably just keep enjoying your java.
+If you’re not experiencing unexplainable leaking or urgency issues – no bladder or pelvic discomfort – you can probably keep enjoying your java.
 I can handle 2-3 cups of coffee per day, no problem.
 If I add an energy drink later in the day, though, it’s too much.
-It’s all about knowing your body and considering how caffeine and how ingredients may be affecting this part of your core health and fitness.
+It’s all about knowing your body.
+You have to consider how caffeine and other ingredients may be affecting this part of your core health and fitness.

 Have you connected energy drinks & your core?

 Leave a comment with any questions you have.
+Have you had to rethink your drink choices?
 Feel free to share any stories about how energy drinks have helped or hindered your workouts or body.
 The pelvic floor PT whom I quoted above, Gillian Sukachevin, asked me what I think of Nuun — a dissolvable electrolyte tablet.
 I have used those without issue.
 What are your thoughts?